armthethinker/personal-site/projects/samsung.md

 **Design & process**: I'm still an individual contributor, so I work on ideation, mockups, prototypes, and user research.

 I guide the team to produce high quality work from the design side.
-This means contributions to what we should continue to explore, what's ready to prototype, which tradeoffs should be made so we can meet our deadlines, and working with engineering to figure out implementation details.
+This means contributions to what we should continue to explore, what's ready to prototype, which trade offs should be made so we can meet our deadlines, and working with engineering to figure out implementation details.

 **Documentation**: I lead our documentation efforts (writing, editing, crafting the story, presenting).
 This also makes me a go to person for any of our historical work.
 Before our switch to a more collaborative tool, I created a custom website to showcase our documentation, design decisions, and ideations.